Initiatives between the Department of Jobs, Enterprise and Innovation and the Department of Justice and Equality

 Interviewees will be required to be in possession of acceptable supporting documentation.
 Usual immigration procedures at port of entry will also apply.
 Subject to everything being in order, interviewees will be granted permission to attend the interview, and if successful, apply for and await a decision on an Employment Permit application.

 In this instance, if an application for an Employment Permit is successful and on receipt of the Employment Permit, the persons concerned will be required to register with the Garda National Immigration Bureau (GNIB).
 All applications for Employment Permits are subject to qualifying criteria.

 Atypical Working Scheme

-With effect from 1 July 2013, the Department of Justice and Equality are piloting a scheme to facilitate temporary atypical employment in the State called the Atypical Working Scheme.
+From 1 July 2013, the Department of Justice and Equality have introduced a scheme to facilitate temporary atypical employment in the State called the Atypical Working Scheme.

 The scheme is intended to facilitate for example:

 - non-EEA nationals employed/working in the State for more than 14 calendar days and less than 90 calendar days

 - other categories of employment that may not be covered by the Employment Permits Acts.